TecStylos/MarC/README.md

 On Unix systems run the [./build.sh](./build.sh) script in the repo's root directory.
 The script prompts you for a configuration.
 Valid options are listed below.

-Windows does not have a build script yet.

 Configurations:
  * `Debug`
  * `RelWithDebInfo`
  * `Release`

+On Windows use Visual Studio to build the projects.
 ***

 ## Examples